uwePhillPhelps/IAP-2024/Tutorials/Part 1/2 - Variables and IO.md

 ## Variable initialization and introduction to debugging

-Save your solution to the previous exercise and add the following code to your main run loop.
+Save your solution to the previous exercise and add the following code to your IAP::run function.

 ```cpp
 void IAP::run ()